Agent-X: Evaluating Deep Multimodal Reasoning in Vision-Centric Agentic Tasks: Related Work

-\textbf{Reasoning in Large Multimodal Models:} Numerous methods have been introduced to enhance the reasoning capabilities of \lmms, enabling models to handle complex, multi-step problems through explicit reasoning processes~\cite{amizadeh2020neuro,xu2024llava,sharegpt,llamav}.
-Following the introduction of reasoning techniques, various benchmarks have been developed in parallel to assess the quality and effectiveness of reasoning and chain-of-thought processes in models.
-Early benchmarks like \clevr~\cite{clevr} focused on basic visual reasoning using synthetic scenes testing logic, counting, and comparisons.
-As tasks became more complex, \strategyqa~\cite{strategyqa} introduced multi-hop reasoning, while \scienceqa~\cite{scienceqa} incorporated multimodal input for scientific understanding. \mathvista~\cite{mathvista} unified 28 math-related datasets for visual math reasoning, and \sharegpt~\cite{sharegpt} provided 193k chain of thought samples to strengthen intermediate reasoning in \lmms.
-The \mnms~\cite{mmbench} benchmark focuses on multi-step, multimodal reasoning and evaluates various planning strategies.
-However, many benchmarks, including \mnms, rely on AI-generated queries with predefined tool sequences, limiting their realism. \llamav~\cite{llamav} introduced a benchmark focused on assessing tasks requiring multiple reasoning steps.
+\textbf{Reasoning in Large Multimodal Models:} Multiple methods have been introduced to enhance the reasoning capabilities of \lmms, enabling models to handle complex, multi-step problems through explicit reasoning processes~\citep{amizadeh2020neuro}.
+Following the rise of reasoning techniques, benchmarks have emerged to evaluate reasoning and chain-of-thought in models.
+Early efforts like \clevr~\citep{clevr} tested basic visual logic, while \strategyqa~\citep{strategyqa} introduced multi-hop reasoning. \scienceqa~\citep{scienceqa} added multimodal scientific tasks, \mathvista~\citep{mathvista} unified math reasoning datasets, and \sharegpt~\citep{sharegpt} offered extensive chain-of-thought samples to enhance intermediate reasoning.
+The \mnms~\citep{mmbench} benchmark focuses on multi-step, multimodal reasoning and evaluates various planning strategies.
+However, many benchmarks, including \mnms, rely on AI-generated queries with predefined tool sequences, limiting their realism. \llamav~\citep{llamav} introduced a benchmark focused on assessing tasks requiring multiple reasoning steps.
 While these reasoning-focused benchmarks have been introduced, they do not address the agentic framework or evaluate tool usage and the associated reasoning within vision-centric agentic tasks.